Home Improvement and Commercial Contractor Disputes

 Regarding every kind of contract in PA, each party is entitled to the benefit of his or her bargain.
 The law seeks to put each party in the place they would have been, had the contract been carried out.
 So the actual damages concerning any contract (regardless of consumer protection issues described above), is the cost it would take to “make you whole.”
 That said, from the property owner’s side, this means, how much would it cost to have someone else finish the job exactly as promised?
 On the contractor’s side, it means, to be paid what the property owner agreed to pay you.
 Also, a recovery can be made for any reasonable change orders necessitated by unforeseen circumstances.

-Consumer protection issues and damages (such as treble damages and attorney fees) are separate matter, discussed below, regarding non-commercial contracts.
+Consumer protection issues and damages (such as treble damages and attorney fees) are separate matters, discussed below, regarding non-commercial contracts.

 Should you get an estimate from another contractor to finish the job?